finarly/Notes/In_progress/Exam prep.md

 If a resource has a '+' after it e.g. model+, that is all the descendants of the resource and the resource it self.

+### What is CTE

+CTE stands for "Common Table Expression", which is a result set available for use until the end of SQL script execution.
+Using the *with* keyword at the top of a query allows us to use CTEs in our code.

 ## How we structure our dbt projects